andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 This implementation had some issues, primarily a lack of security.
 It was merely creating a process boundary between the core Auth0 stack and the customer's code.
 Node sandbox was primarily preventing well behaved, well-intentioned code from accidentally bringing down the authorization service or other sandboxed code.

+> **"It was a very expensive operation to run because each rule would spin up a new process."**<br />
+> Sandrino Di Mattia - Engineering Lead

 However, the MVP proved that the customer experience aligned well with our philosophy of "Identity made simple for developers."

 ## How do you secure execution of untrusted code?